Vo-VanNam/Vo-VanNam/README.md

 ###

-<p align="left">I'm currently an AI Researcher 🧐 and a Free-Time Song Writer 🎶.
+<p align="left">I'm currently an AI Researcher/Engineer in Reasonary AI 🧐 and a Free-Time Song Writer 🎶.
 I'm from Vietnam</p>

 ###